Choline

 Choline is a cation with the chemical formula [(CH3)3NCH2CH2OH]+.
 Choline forms various salts, such as choline chloride and choline bitartrate.
 An essential nutrient for animals, it is a structural component of phospholipids and cell membranes.

 Choline is used to synthesize acetylcholine, a neurotransmitter involved in muscle control and numerous functions of the nervous system.
 Choline is involved in early development of the brain, gene expression, cell membrane signaling, and brain metabolism.

 Although humans synthesize choline in the liver, the amount produced naturally is insufficient to meet cellular functions, requiring that some choline be obtained from foods or dietary supplements.
-Foods rich in choline include meats, poultry, eggs, and other animal-based products, cruciferous vegetables, beans, nuts, and whole grains.
-Choline is present in breast milk and is commonly added as an ingredient to baby foods.
+Foods rich in choline include meats, poultry, eggs, fish, cruciferous vegetables, and beans.
+Choline is present in breast milk and is commonly added to infant formulas.

 Chemistry

 Choline is a quaternary ammonium cation.
 The cholines are a family of water-soluble quaternary ammonium compounds.
-Choline is the parent compound of the choline class, consisting of ethanolamine residue having three methyl groups attached to the same nitrogen atom.
+Choline is the parent compound of the choline class, consisting of an ethanolamine residue having three methyl groups attached to the same nitrogen atom.
 Choline hydroxide is known as choline base.
 It is hygroscopic and thus often encountered as a colorless viscous hydrated syrup that smells of trimethylamine (TMA).
 Aqueous solutions of choline are stable, but the compound slowly breaks down to ethylene glycol, polyethylene glycols, and TMA.

 Choline chloride can be prepared by treating TMA with 2-chloroethanol: